eqNj/eqN-PD2-Filter/README.md

 Added monster resistance information for unique maps.

 Added a note about adding difficulty tier to a Vision of Terror or a Voidstone when there is no difficulty tier yet added.

+## 1.7.0 - (Season 8)

+Added the newly introduced throwing potions of all elements, useful during leveling, to the filter with a discreet aesthetic to help minimalize visual clutter.

+Updated all relevant staffmod information and applications for the new Paladin skill Holy Sword.

+Updated the uber fight difficulty scaling instructions on relevant items for the new three tier system.

+Updated the descriptions for existing map orbs, when necessary, and added descriptions for the new Infused map orbs.

+Added all of the new runewords (and their runes, listed on the ShowRecipes filter level) introduced this season to applicable base items.

+Removed the red corruption indicator in the Warlord of Blood unique map as all items now drop corrupted in the map.

+Added new a shop hunting highlight style that utilizes the fact that %NL% within identified item names is now usable.

+Did a pass on all the Unique and Set items that have accenting based on their rarity and/or value and further organized them within the code for ease of editing.

+Continued optimizations for use with the new HD text introduced last season.